ajschumacher/gadsdc/11-types_and_bases/README.md

  * What are the negatives of "tidy data"?
 When would it not be a good idea to have data in a "tidy" format?
  * What data formats have you worked with?
 What are their strengths and weaknesses?
  * How can you get data?
 What data would you like to get for your final project?
 Where could you get it?
 Where have you looked?
+ * What other thoughts, comments, concerns, and questions do you have?
+What's on your mind?

 ### During